microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/aws/aws_terraform_ubuntu/_index.md

 description: >
 ---

-## Deploy an AWS Ubuntu server and connect it to Azure Arc using a Terraform plan
+## Deploy an AWS Ubuntu EC2 instance and connect it to Azure Arc using a Terraform plan

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an AWS EC2 virtual machine and connect it as an Azure Arc enabled server resource.